Appropriate Body (AB)

 Key points to remember…

 Objectives in the induction period need to be carefully considered and designed to meet the individual needs and circumstances of the ECT at their current stage of induction.
-They need to be challenging but realistic, with a precise focus linked to the government teacher standards, making it easier to review progress and provide evidence in the formal assessment reports.
+They need to be challenging but realistic, with a precise focus linked to the government teacher standards, making it easier to review progress and provide evidence in the formal assessments.

 Important: Performance management/ appraisal arrangements do not apply to ECTs or statutory Induction.
 Additionally, the early career teacher entitlement training (formerly ECF programme) is not and must not be used as an assessment framework.
 ECTs must only be assessed against the government teacher standards during and throughout statutory induction.
 Statutory induction remains a one-time only process that cannot be retaken